 The authorities in Spain set and enforce entry rules.

 You may also be subject to additional checks at the point of entry including a temperature check, visual health assessment, or testing on arrival.
-Passengers may also be contacted and required to undertake a PCR, TMA or LAMP test at any point up to 48 hours after their arrival in Spain.
+Passengers may also be contacted and required to undertake a COVID-19 nucleic acid amplification test - NAAT (PCR or similar) at any point up to 48 hours after their arrival in Spain.
 More information can be found on the Spanish government’s Border Health Controls webpage.